Curry heats up, helps Warriors take down Pelicans

+OAKLAND, Calif. -- After running away from the Chicago Bulls in a track meet, the Golden State Warriors got into more of a wrestling match with the New Orleans Pelicans on Saturday night.

+Turns out the defending champs are pretty good at that sport, too.

-OAKLAND, Calif. -- Stephen Curry rebounded from an 0-of-10 start to score 14 of his team-high 27 points in the third quarter Saturday night, rallying the Golden State Warriors to a 110-95 victory over the New Orleans Pelicans.
+The Golden State defense harassed Pelicans big man DeMarcus Cousins into foul trouble on a subpar night and Stephen Curry rebounded from an 0-of-10 start to score 14 of his team-high 27 points in the third quarter, rallying the Warriors to a 110-95 victory.

+Cousins, who began the night as the NBA’s fifth-leading scorer and fourth-leading rebounder, was held to 15 points and seven rebounds, effectively dooming the Pelicans’ chances of winning a fourth straight game for the first time since last December.

+“We had a couple of breakdowns and they made us pay,” noted Pelicans standout Anthony Davis, the game’s leading scorer with 30 points.

 Playing less than 24 hours after producing one of the most lopsided wins in franchise history, a 49-pointer against the Chicago Bulls, the Warriors found themselves down double digits in the first quarter and tied 53-53 at halftime before pulling away for their second straight win.